-SPA 333 - Interpreting II (3 credits; alternate years, consult department)
+SPA 333 - Interpreting II

-An intermediate level course taken after completion of Interpreting I, students will continue to strengthen their skills in sighttranslation and short and long consecutive interpreting while beginning in-depth study of simultaneous interpreting.
+An intermediate level course taken after completion of Interpreting I, students will continue to strengthen their skills in sight-translation and short and long consecutive interpreting while beginning in-depth study of simultaneous interpreting.
 Students will reinforce their interpreting techniques by applying consecutive interpreting strategies to simultaneous interpreting.
 Course material will broaden from legal, medical and religious interpreting to include other areas such as science and politics, and will include continued discussion of moral, ethical and Christian considerations for interpreters.
 Although primarily from Language B to A, students will also begin to interpret from their A language into their B language more and more.